eBay/restcommander/README.md

 **Formerly known as REST Superman**

-**[NOTICE - NEW NAME, SAME CODE and SUPER POWER]**: Due to the attracted attention and increased popularity, our legal department further inspected the project and would like a minor change on the naming and some logo.
-Therefore, we now change the new name of the project to be **REST Commander**.
+**[NOTICE - NEW NAME, SAME CODE and SCALABILITY]**: With increased popularity, our legal department further inspected the project and would like a minor change on the naming and some logo.
+We now change the project name to be **REST Commander**.
 We will ensure a smooth transition.
 No worry, all the code and functions will remain the same.
 2014/01/23

 Please check latest details about REST Commander at [www.restsuperman.com](http://www.restsuperman.com) and its [introduction video](http://www.youtube.com/watch?v=nMFhXxyE0EE).